ex-ratt/AdapTrack/README.md

 Example: `$ ./SingleTracker annotations.xml 9 4 10 7 0.1`

+The app can be controlled by the following keys:

+* q: quit
+* p: pause/unpause
+* r: re-initialize from ground truth at next image
+* other keys: progress to the next image

 ### MultiTracker

 Tracks multipe targets using a particle filter for each.